-- 4.3.1.
-All parents of children who will be 4+ on 1st September 2022 will be offered a full time place from September 2023.
+- 2.16.1.
+All parents of children who will be 4+ on 1st September 2024 will be offered a full time place from September 2024.
 Parents are entitled to defer their admission or request that their child attend on a part time basis, however, the child must start school on a full time basis on the prescribed day following their fifth birthday (or on their fifth birthday if it falls on a prescribed day).
-The prescribed days are 31st December, 31st March and 31st August. - 4.3.2.
-Where a parent defers their start date the place is held and cannot be offered to another child. - 4.3.3.
+The prescribed days are 31st December, 31st March and 31st August. - 2.16.2.
+Where a parent defers their start date the place is held and cannot be offered to another child.

+- 2.16.3.
 However, the admission can only be delayed within the academic year.
-This means the admission must take place by the summer term 2023.
-Places cannot be held until the following autumn term for those children who are five during the preceding summer term. - 4.3.4.
-Summer born children (those born between 1st April and 31st August) can request consideration for their child to join a Reception class rather than a Year 1 class and the admission authority will consider parental requests and make decisions based on the circumstances of each case and in the best interests of the child. - 4.3.5.
-Where a request is agreed their application will be considered alongside all other applications for a Reception place and will be prioritised using the over-subscription rules as published. - 4.3.6.
-If the number of applications is less than the number of spaces then all children will be offered places. - 4.3.7.
+This means the admission must take place by the summer term 2025.
+Places cannot be held until the following autumn term for those children who are five during the preceding summer term. - 2.16.4.
+Summer born children (those born between 1st April and 31st August) can request consideration for their child to join a Reception class rather than a Year 1 class and the admission authority will consider parental requests and make decisions based on the circumstances of each case and in the best interests of the child. - 2.16.5.
+Where a request is agreed their application will be considered alongside all other applications for a Reception place and will be prioritised using the over-subscription rules as published. - 2.16.6.
 If the number of applications is less than the number of spaces then all children will be offered places.

-4.4.
+2.17.
 Oversubscription criteria